jellever/StreamDivert/README.md

 //Divert all outbound UDP connection to port 53 (DNS) to 10.0.1.49 port 53 udp > 0.0.0.0 53 -> 10.0.1.49 53
 ```

+The [-f] flag, when present, will modify the Windows Firewall to add an exception for the application to properly redirect incoming traffic to another port.

 ## Some Use Cases
 *  Diverting outbound C&C traffic to a local socket for dynamic malware analysis.